- Vilnius-based Attention Insight is in talks for a new investment, after a seed round of 200,000 EUR last year

 The most common use-case scenario is when a user uploads multiple versions of a design to compare which one would perform better.
 In addition to the heatmap, the Attention Insight app can calculate an exact percentage representing how much attention a specific area/ object received.

 “Marketers can easily compare multiple designs, see which objects perform the best, and together with the design team improve desired KPIs.
-Design and UI/ UX teams can implement user testing in minutes, see how users would respond to different layouts, and make data-driven design decisions”, says Jokubaitė.
+Design and UI/ UX teams can implement user testing in minutes (using feature flag and other techniques), see how users would respond to different layouts, and make data-driven design decisions”, says Jokubaitė.

 The starting price for the subscription-based SaaS (Software as a Service) platform is 60 EUR per month (with a 20% discount for annual billing = 48 EUR/ month) and includes 100 designs, as well as dedicated plugins for Adobe XD, Sketch and Google Chrome.

 There is also a free plan that allows up to 5 designs.
 The company would likely implement easy-to-use subscription systems that make it even easier for clients to opt for their services.
 Allowing transactions via a recurring payment model designed especially for SaaS companies (visit the FastSpring blog for more info) can help them not only scale up faster, but also provide a better experience for their customers.